IM-WADD/Week4Practical2/README.md

     - prevents the browser's default response to a required input being left blank.
 - For all events, `preventDefault()` stops an event from bubbling up the DOM tree.

 For this practical, you are temporarily preventing the default behaviour to do some basic client-side form processing.
-Next week, you will learn how to store submitted data in the client and allow default behaviour to occur in a meaningful manner.
+In week 7, you will learn how to store submitted data in the client and allow default behaviour to occur in a meaningful manner.

 ### Exercise 1.3: Conditional rendering of form inputs